c39018084/yublog/docs/YUBLOG_USER_MANUAL.md

 A: No!
 YuBlog is completely passwordless.
 You only need your security device.

 **Q: What if I lose my security device?**
-A: If you have multiple devices registered, use another one.
+A: If you have multiple devices registered or TOTP enabled, use those alternatives.
 If not, contact support for account recovery.

 **Q: Can I use YuBlog on my phone?**
 A: Yes!
 Most modern phones support WebAuthn through biometrics or built-in security chips.
+You can also use TOTP authenticator apps.

 **Q: Is YuBlog free?**
 A: Yes, YuBlog is currently free to use with no limits on posts or devices.

+### Authentication Questions

+**Q: What's the difference between WebAuthn and TOTP?**
+A: WebAuthn uses hardware security keys or biometrics and is more secure.
+TOTP uses apps like Google Authenticator and serves as a backup method.

+**Q: Can I use only TOTP without a security key?**
+A: No, you must register a WebAuthn device first.
+TOTP can only be set up after you have a security key registered.

+**Q: Which authenticator apps work with YuBlog?**
+A: Any RFC 6238 compliant app: Google Authenticator, Authy, Microsoft Authenticator, 1Password, Bitwarden, LastPass Authenticator, and others.

+**Q: What are backup codes and why do I need them?**
+A: Backup codes are 8 single-use codes for emergency access when your authenticator app isn't available.
+Store them securely!

+**Q: Can I set up TOTP on multiple phones?**
+A: Some apps like Authy support multi-device sync.
+Others like Google Authenticator are single-device only.

 ### Security Questions